 Flipgrid Page showing students introducing themselves

-Flipgrid is the best interactive tool you’re not using yet.
+Flip (formerly Flipgrid) is the best interactive tool you’re not using yet.
 It allows teachers and kids to record and safely post short videos … and it’s completely free!
-Record a Flipgrid video to introduce yourself to students, then have them do the same.
+Record a Flip video to introduce yourself to students, then have them do the same.
 Whether you’re teaching in person or online, this is such a fun way for everyone to get to know each other.

 Figure Me Out chart with questions like My Age: 13 x 3